malorgith/clogger/README.md

 Example code can be found in `src/examples`.

 # TODO
-* Create version specific symlinks when installing the shared library
+* Create version-specific symlinks when installing the shared library
 * Embed version/build info into compiled library
 * Install appropriate CMake files with build output
 * Add locks to the `logger_id` objects so we can retrieve their values safely in the logging thread